 - Only 61% of losses from natural disasters were covered; $9.7 billion from damage was not

 Major disasters can cause expensive property damage.
 Your policy’s property coverage protects your business-owned property.
-It includes coverage for assets, such as merchandise, computers, office furniture, tools and machinery.
+It includes coverage for assets, such as merchandise, computers, office furniture, tools, and machinery.
 Companies in different industries often have different coverage needs, so there are optional, specialized property coverage types (such as inland marine insurance) that are appropriate for certain businesses.
-A knowledgeable Trusted Choice Agent can make suitable coverage recommendations when you are building your Port Huron business insurance package.
+A knowledgeable agent can make suitable coverage recommendations when you are building your Port Huron business insurance package.

 Also, bear in mind that flood damage is specifically excluded by nearly all Port Huron business insurance policies.
 Because of the significant risk of flooding in this city, it is a good idea to supplement your portfolio with commercial flood insurance through the National Flood Insurance Program (NFIP).
-Your Trusted Choice Agent can help you get this very important coverage.
+Your agent can help you get this very important coverage.